-The Sniper Property is a high grade gold & silver prospect south of Gold Point on the northwest flank of Gold Mountain in Esmeralda County, Nevada.
+The Sniper Property is a high-grade gold & silver prospect south of Gold Point on the northwest flank of Gold Mountain in Esmeralda County, Nevada.
 It lies in the Tokop Mining District.
-The property covers historical adits, now obliterated by bulldozer excavation, and a small open pit.
+The property covers historic adits now obliterated by bulldozer excavation, including a small open pit.
 The property was last worked during the 1980’s.

 Mineralization exposed in a small pit and traceable for about 25 m.
 A 40 cm chip sample across the lower vein returned 46.3 g/t Au.

 The Sniper Property covers intrusive-related mesothermal quartz vein mineralization along the contact between Precambrian Wyman Formation metamorphosed sedimentary rocks and the Jurassic Sylvania Pluton.
 The Wyman Formation rocks consist of laminated to thin-bedded meta-siltstone and argillite with thin interbedded carbonates, locally metamorphosed to hornfels or tactite along the contact with the intrusive rocks.
 Mineralization consists of sulphide-bearing quartz veins associated with andesite dykes in the underlying Sylvania Pluton granodiorite.
 In limited exposure the veins are up to 40 cm thick with float to 1 m elsewhere.
 They consist of ribbon-banded quartz and limonite with pyrite, galena, tetrahedrite and chalcopyrite.
 Secondary minerals included chrysocolla and pronounced wulfenite.

 Property scale geology focused on the area of historic workings.
 Altered Wyman Formation rocks overlie granodiorite; known mineralization is confined to the roof of the intrusion below the contact.